-Professor, Undergraduate Program Director - Music, Arts
+Professor, Program Coordinator - Music, Arts

 Michael Century, pianist and composer, is Professor of New Media and Music in the Arts Department at Rensselaer Polytechnic Institute, which he joined in 2002.
 Musically at home in classical, contemporary, and improvisational settings, Century has enjoyed a varied career as university teacher, new media researcher, inter-arts producer, and arts policy maker.
 He studied piano with Reginald Godden in Toronto, and theory/composition with Nadia Boulanger in Paris.
 Most recently, his musical passion is playing the accordion.

 “Though my creative work is both musical and scholarly, I like to think of the two as intertwined through a common question: ‘whither creativity in age of smart machines?’”
 Century said.
 “I perform a wide repertoire of solo and chamber music from the classical and contemporary traditions, always keeping in mind the need to constantly re-establish the contemporary relevance of these traditions in an age of digital media.”

 His compositional projects deal with the musical – as opposed to the merely technical – challenges of musical-computer interaction, and he states that “the deeply embodied traditions of performance and craft must be maintained even as we confront the sophisticated and ever growing capacities of programmable machines.